-Over the last 20 years, digital institutions have been increasingly investing in digital transformation.
+Over the last 20 years, healthcare institutions have been increasingly investing in digital transformation.
 At the beginning, the adoption of digital technologies focused for instance on investing in electronic health record (EHR) systems without changing the business or customer models.
 However, that has changed when the COVID-19 pandemic started.
 It accelerated a couple of trends including the shift of consumer preferences, adoption of rapidly evolving technologies, and clinical innovation.
 As a result, virtual health and care on demand became not only a necessary form of providing healthcare but also a preferred one.

 As the need for eHealth mobile and web applications continues to grow, how can healthcare providers make sure that investing in digital solutions will provide a return on investment?
 Our article examines the functionalities that a well-designed healthcare app should have in order to ensure its success.